scottwoodall/scottwoodall.github.com/_posts/2011-06-25-jquery-mobile-keep-your-filtered-results-after-performing-a-backbonejs-sort.md

-Date: 2011-06-25
+---
+layout: post
-Title: jQuery Mobile:Keep Your Filtered Results After Performing a Backbone.js
+title: jQuery Mobile:Keep Your Filtered Results After Performing a Backbone.js sort
+---

 One of the features that [jQuery Mobile](http://jquerymobile.com/) brings to the table are